-To achieve coherent interstate migration figures, projections are concurrently run for all States, Territories and Australia.
-After constraining the sum of State age/sex population to the Australian-level (method described in Step 2), year t+1 then became the base for projecting the next year and the cycle was repeated until the final projection year was reached.
+To achieve coherent interstate migration figures, projections are concurrently run for all states, territories and Australia.
+After constraining the state age/sex population to the Australian-level (method described in step 2), year t+1 then became the base for projecting the next year and the cycle was repeated until the final projection year was reached.

-Step 2 - Statistical Area 2 Projections
+Step 2 - Statistical Area Level 2 Projections

-This used the cohort component method to project all Australian Capital Territory SA2s.
-The formulae in Step 1 generally apply to the SA2 projections, except that the upper age is 85+, fertility rates are by 5 year age of mother, migration arrival rates were not used and Net Migration (overseas + inter-SA2) was used instead of overseas and inter-SA2 separately.
+This used the cohort component method to project all ACT SA2s.
+The formulae in step 1 generally apply to the SA2 projections, except that the upper age is 85+, fertility rates are by 5yr age of mother, migration arrival rates were not used and total net migration (overseas + inter-SA2) was used instead of overseas and inter-SA2 separately.

 This slightly simpler approach to migration was warranted as the overseas component is negligible in most SA2s in comparison with inter-SA2 migration.
-Furthermore as an annual historical time-series only exists at the SA2 level for net migration, any overseas/inter-SA2 split can only be approximated using past Census data.
+Furthermore as an annual historical time-series only exists at the SA2 level for total net migration, any overseas/inter-SA2 split can only be approximated using past Census data.